Bad Debts and Provision for Doubtful Debts

 5. Receivable refuses to pay.

-If the business expects that some of its customers will fail to pay back the amount that they owe, then the business will create a provision for Bad Debts or a provision for doubtful debts.
-Provision for doubtful debts are the expected losses of the business, and as per the prudence concept, expected losses are to be treated as expenses.
+If the business expects that some of its customers will fail to pay back the amount that they owe, then the business will create provision for Bad Debts or provision for doubtful debts.
+Provision for doubtful debts are the expected losses of the business, and as per prudence concept, expected losses are to be treated as expenses.
 Moreover, like all provisions, provision for doubtful debts is Contra Assets.
 Hence, the double entries to record provision for doubtful debts are

 I/S DR → Expense as per prudence concept